 You can also use them to see how highly ranked a university is for specific subjects.
 So, if you’re interested in studying Business, then you can find out which universities are best for Marketing, for example.

-The good news is that for many of our partner universities, we’ve done the research for you!
+The good news is that for our partner universities, we’ve done the research for you!
 Visit our universities page to see where you can study a degree abroad with Kaplan, and how well these universities rank in different areas.

 2. Request prospectuses